GoogleChrome/developer.chrome.com/site/en/blog/immutable-document-domain/index.md

 Let's say a page on `https://parent.example.com` embeds an iframe page from `https://video.example.com`.
 These pages have the same eTLD+1 (`example.com`) with different subdomains.
-By setting both pages' `document.domain` to `'example.com'`, the two origins can be treated as if they are the same-origin by the browser.
+When both pages' `document.domain` is set to `'example.com'`, the browser treats the two origins as if they are same-origin.

 On `https://parent.example.com`: